sdnewhop/grinder/README.md

 ### Development and Future Updates
  - [Grinder Development Project](https://github.com/sdnewhop/grinder/projects/2?fullscreen=true)

-:construction: The Grinder framework is still in progress and got features to improve, so all the tasks and other features will always be described in this project.
+:construction: **Note:** The Grinder framework is still in progress and got features to improve, so all the tasks and other features will always be described in this project.
 If you got some awesome ideas or any other interesting things for Grinder, you can always open a pull request or some issues in this repository.

 ## Grinder Installing
 ### Setup and Configure Environment